mannyhappenings/JS-Utilities-using-jQuery/README.md

 Don't you think that the latter one is more beautiful than the first?

-Using createElement function, makes the creation of element dynamically moe structured.
+Using createElement function, makes the creation of element dynamically more structured.

 Also, since the latter one can be indented, you use code folding too in editor which support it.